 Having clear objectives is critical for business strategy.
-The Collis Model1 below clarifies and focuses the work that you need to do in developing a business strategy.
+The Collis Model below clarifies the work that required develop a business strategy.
 When you think about it, it's fairly definitive.
 This model allows an organization, or even an individual, to only spend their time and effort only on what's important-objective, scope, and advantage.
 It gets rid of the peripheral "nonsense" in which businesses get caught up and which causes them to lose both effectiveness and efficiency.